MHSA-Net: Multi-Head Self-Attention Network for Occluded Person Re-Identification: Related Work

 \subsection{Attention Mechanism in Person Re-identification}

-Attention mechanisms have been widely exploited in computer vision and natural language processing, for instance in Text-to-Image Synthesis~\cite{thc2019}, object tracking~\cite{He2018A}, image/video captioning~\cite{Lu2016Knowing}, visual question answering~\cite{Zichao2016}, and neural machine translation~\cite{Dzmitry14}.
-It can effectively capture task-relevant information and reduce interference from less important ones.
+Attention mechanisms have been widely exploited in computer vision and natural language processing, for instance in Text-to-Image Synthesis~\cite{thc2019}, Object Tracking~\cite{He2018A}, Image/Video Captioning~\cite{Lu2016Knowing}, Visual Question Answering~\cite{Zichao2016}, Neural Machine Translation~\cite{Dzmitry14}, and some Video Tasks~\cite{8718523, 8955791, 9399800} It can effectively capture task-relevant information and reduce interference from less important ones.
+Recently, many person Re-ID approaches~\cite{Yeong-Jun16, Kalayeh2018Human, Chunfeng, Xuelin18, Chi17, Jing181, Tianlong2019, Bryan2019} also introduced various attention mechanisms into deep models to enhance identification performance.

+\cite{Kalayeh2018Human, Chunfeng, Xuelin18, Chi17} applied a human part detector or a human parsing model to capture features of body parts. \cite{Dongreid2014} explored both the human part masks and human poses to enhance human body feature extraction. \cite{Jing181, Jiaxu112019} exploited the connectivity of the key points to generate human part masks and focuses on the human's representation.
+However, the success of such approaches heavily relies on the accuracy of the human parsing models or pose estimators.